eschling/morphogen/README.md

 Similarly, any monolingual data must be preprocessed.
 Format: ` TGT ||| TGT stem ||| TGT tag `

-You MUST provide a Python configuration file which defines a function `get_attributes(category, attributes)`, which yields a list of features given the category and morphological inflection of a word.
+You MUST provide a Python configuration file which defines a function `get_attributes(category, attributes)`, which yields a list of features given the category and morphological analysis of a word.
 This file must be placed in the folder `morphogen/config_files/`.
 Since this function depends on the format produced by your supervised morphological analyzer, you must define it yourself.
-This will be used when training the inflection model to create features that can be evaluated qualitatively.
-There is an example configuration for a Russian positional tagset in `morphogen/config_files/russian_config.py`.
+This will be used when training the inflection model to create sparse vectors of target inflectional features.
+There is an example function for a Russian positional tagset in `morphogen/config_files/russian_config.py`.

 ### Both

 If you don't specifiy a target language model, a 4-gram language model will be created as a part of the ducttape workflow.
 We recommend also creating a class based target language model and using this in addition to the standard target language model.
-All language models must be in the KenLM format for use with `cdec`
+All language models must be in the KenLM format for use with cdec

 We also provide a ducttape script for intrinsic evaluation of inflection models.
 This preprocesses the given development data in the same manner as the training data and evaluates our hypothesized inflections against the actual inflections.
 It's more of a sanity check than anything else.